Predicting drug-gene relations via analogy tasks with word embeddings: Methods

 \subsection{Evaluation metrics}

 As evaluation metrics, we use the top-$k$ accuracy explained in each setting, especially the top-1 and top-10 accuracies.
 We also use Mean Reciprocal Rank (MRR) as another evaluation metric.
 MRR is a statistical measure to evaluate search performance, expressed as the sum of the reciprocals of the ranks at which the predicted results first appear in the answer set.
+Note that, in the random baseline, all genes $g \in G$ are ranked without duplication through sampling with probabilities proportional to $|[g]|$.
+By treating these rankings as prediction results, we can calculate not only top-1 and top-10 accuracies but also MRR.
+Since MRR cannot be calculated for the GPT models due to the limited number of prediction candidates output by GPT, only top-1 and top-10 accuracies are calculated.

 When evaluating performance using top-1 accuracy, top-10 accuracy, and MRR, the embeddings of all genes $\mathcal{G}$ (or $\mathcal{G}^y$ in settings by year) are centered using the mean embedding $\mathrm{E}_\mathcal{G}\{\mathbf{u}_g\}$ in Eq.~(\ref{eq:v_def1_exp}) (or $\mathrm{E}_{\mathcal{G}^y}\{\mathbf{u}_g\}$).
 Since cosine similarity is affected by the origin, centering mitigates this effect.
-In the case of setting G, for example, we actually calculate the value of $\cos(\mathbf{u}_d+\hat{\mathbf{v}}-\mathrm{E}_\mathcal{G}\{\mathbf{u}_g\}, \mathbf{u}_g-\mathrm{E}_\mathcal{G}\{\mathbf{u}_g\})$ instead of $\cos(\mathbf{u}_d+\hat{\mathbf{v}}, \mathbf{u}_g)$.
+In the case of setting G, for example, we actually calculate the value of $\cos(\mathbf{u}_d-\mathrm{E}_\mathcal{G}\{\mathbf{u}_g\}+\hat{\mathbf{v}}, \mathbf{u}_g-\mathrm{E}_\mathcal{G}\{\mathbf{u}_g\})$ instead of $\cos(\mathbf{u}_d+\hat{\mathbf{v}}, \mathbf{u}_g)$.